See also Pseudo Progressives.

 Civilization owes everyone a pretty, modern, comfortable, spacious enough home, with a yard and a garden and maybe some fruit trees - but not an estate.
 Civilization needs excellent transportation and recreational facilities, but like sets of encyclopedias and rototillers, these things can be public and shared.
 Acquisition of property may seem progressive to a greedy individual whose goal is to dominate others.
 But it's counter-progressive to the purposes of civilization.

-All civilized people have the right to comfort, convenience, beauty, health, education, and pleasure; but in the context of a civilized social/economic contract, a growing (progressing) capacity to exploit and dominate others, to have too many kids and cars, and to accumulate wealth isn't progressive - it's ethically regressive to the jungle and barbarism, and destructive to the common good and to the eco-system.
+All civilized people have the right to convenience, beauty, health, education, pleasure, and always (even in death) comfort; but, in the context of a civilized social/economic contract, a growing (progressing) capacity to exploit and dominate others, to have too many kids and cars, or to accumulate wealth isn't progressive - it's ethically regressive to the jungle and barbarism, and destructive to the common good and to the eco-system.

 Freedom, the favorite word of both right-wing and left-wing simpletons, is seldom progressive.
 Freedom to move away from the jungle toward civilization and freedom to figure out how to do that are great and, anyway, by definition, progressive.
 And any existential freedom that does not disrupt a civil state and is respectable should be respected.
 But the forfeit of freedom that must be forfeited so that civilization will work is the key to social progress, which IS progress toward civilization.